If you work in New York, you are legally protected from discrimination based on your sex pursuant to federal, state, and local laws.

 Am I covered?

-If you work for, or are applying to work for, an employer in New York State who has four or more employees, then you are covered by sex discrimination laws.
-Beginning October 11, 2019, if you are an independent contractor,* you will also be covered.
-Beginning February 8, 2020 all employees, including those that work in workplaces with fewer than four employees, in New York State will be legally protected from sex discrimination.
+If you work for, or are applying to work for, an employer in New York State, then you are covered by sex discrimination laws.
+You are also covered by the law if you are an independent contractor.*

 *New York State law defines “non-employees” as contractor, subcontractor, vendor, consultant or other person providing services pursuant to a contract in the workplace or who is an employee of such contractor, subcontractor, vendor, consultant or other person providing services pursuant to a contract in the workplace.